Skip to content

 1. Signature verification — verifies the offer_signature is its own Ed25519 signature (stateless, no stored offers).

-2. Agent authentication — verifies agent_signature against the agent’s published public key.
+2. Agent authentication — verifies the request’s RFC 9421 HTTP Message Signature against the agent’s published public key.

 3. Balance check — confirms research-bot@startup.com has sufficient balance ($0.05).